Fiserv/Commerce-Hub/docs/Resources/Master-Data/Card-Type.md

 Our payments solutions enable you to integrate them into a seamless customer experience, and enable you to accept your customers' preferred payment methods.

----

-## Payment Method and Value

-The available payment method options are:

 |Payment Method | Value|
 |-------|-------|
 |Visa | *VISA* |